RedisLabs/redislabs-docs/content/rc/subscriptions/view-fixed-subscription.md

            /rc/administration/setup/change-plan/ ]

 ---
-To view the details of a Fixed subscription:
+To view the details of a Redis Cloud Essentials subscription:

-1. Sign in to the [Redis Cloud console](https://app.redislabs.com/).
+1. Sign in to the [Redis Cloud console](https://app.redislabs.com/) and select the **Subscriptions** list.

-1. If you have more than one subscription, select the target subscription from the subscription list.
+1. Select the target subscription from the subscription list.

     {{<image filename="images/rc/subscription-list-select.png" alt="The Subscription list shows your current subscriptions." >}}{{< /image >}}